manabuo/machine-learning-using-tensorflow/chapters/chapter4.md

 print("Test sklearn RMSE: {rmse} and R2: {r2}".format(rmse=sk_rmse, r2=sk_r2))
 ```

-For completness we compare both target and predicted values by plotting them on one plot.
+For completeness, we compare both targets and predicted values by plotting them on one plot.

 ### Next

-In the [next chapter](/chapters/chapter5.md) we will see how to modify the code presented here for a fully-connected neural network whihc will allow us to perfome the regression task for nonlinear functions.
+In the [next chapter](/chapters/chapter5.md) we will see how to modify the code presented here for a fully-connected neural network which will allow us to perform the regression task for nonlinear functions.
 To return to the previous chapter press [here](/chapters/chapter3.md).

 ### Code